 You’ve all heard the promises of common detox diets out there today.
 “Shed 5 pounds in a day” or “Cleanse your body with this juice!” are some of the most common ones seen and heard of in our culture.
-Clearly, people want to lose weight or want to cleanse their bodies of who knows what.
+People want to lose weight or want to cleanse their bodies of who knows what.
 That’s no news, but the truth is, keeping your liver free of toxins as much as possible will lend you some health favors.

 Your liver is your go-to guy (or gal) for keeping you well.
-It actually performs over 400 functions in your body!!
+It performs over 400 functions in your body!!
 It sifts through every single thing that comes into your body and uses what it can and gets rid of what it can’t, so it’s important to keep things coming in that your body can use, rather than things it has to filter out because it recognizes them as harmful invaders.

-When your liver is overwhelmed with burden to constant remove instead of use, you might experience:
+When your liver is overwhelmed with a burden to constantly remove instead of use, you might experience:

 - Weight gain